-The credit risk from Cash and short-term funds, Balances with Autoriti Monetari Brunei Darussalam, Deposits with banks and other financial institutions, Government Sukuk, group balances receivables and other assets are managed by dealing with approved counterparties and within the credit limits.
+The credit risk from Cash and short-term funds, Balances with Autoriti Monetari Brunei Darussalam, Deposits with banks and other financial institutions, Group balances receivables and other assets are managed by dealing with approved counterparties and within the credit limits.

-The table that follows show the maximum exposure to credit risk for the components of the statement of financial position.
+The table that follows shows the maximum exposure to credit risk for the components of the statement of financial position.